 - Place all ingredients into a large bowl and stir well to combine.

-- Drizzle a large frypan with extra virgin olive oil or rice bran oil and bring to a medium heat.
+- Drizzle a large frypan with extra virgin olive oil and bring to a medium heat.

 - Add spoonfuls of batter to frypan to create 3 fritters, using the spoon to create a circular shape and pat down.